Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Oktober 2024 01.32.20 UTC
+- WIB: Kamis, 24 Oktober 2024 02.19.14 UTC
-- WITA: Kamis, 24 Oktober 2024 02.32.20 UTC
+- WITA: Kamis, 24 Oktober 2024 03.19.14 UTC
-- WIT: Kamis, 24 Oktober 2024 03.32.20 UTC
+- WIT: Kamis, 24 Oktober 2024 04.19.14 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: nature
+Kategori: technology